Right-to-Work FAQ

 ECONOMY

-Why do businesses support RTW?
+Why do businesses support right-to-work laws?

 That's not to say that right-to-work states never have slumps; right-to-work didn't prevent Louisiana and Mississippi from losing jobs in the wake of Hurricane Katrina.
 But over the long haul it's not even close: right-to-work states create more jobs than non-right-to-work states like Michigan.

-Don’t workers in RTW states earn less?
+Don’t workers in right-to-work states earn less?

-Will RTW make Michigan prosperous by itself?
+Will a right-to-work law make Michigan prosperous by itself?

-Probably not, but it will certainly help.
+It will certainly help.
 Michigan’s economy is also burdened by high business taxes and a difficult regulatory climate.
 But right-to-work will immediately make the state more attractive to employers.

 UNIONS